whoisdsmith/AI-MTHRFCKR/AI-Music/Awesome-Deep-Learning-Music/Architectures.md

-# List of architectures
+# List Of Architectures

-Please refer to the list of useful acronyms used in deep learning and music: [acronyms.md](AI-Music/awesome-deep-learning-music-master/acronyms.md).
+Please Refer To The List Of Useful Acronyms Used In Deep Learning And Music: [Acronyms.md](AI-Music/awesome-deep-learning-music-master/acronyms.md).

 - ANN
 - ARNN